 2014 – Justin Fulleylove

 2014 Network Nightingale Justin Fulleylove came to California MENTOR’s Family Home Agency program three years ago at the age of 19.
-He enjoys regularly entertaining his fellow clients, staff and Mentors at program events and everyone is inspired by his creativity and original songwriting, which has become a powerful outlet for Justin to express his thoughts to the world.
+He enjoys regularly entertaining other individuals served, staff and Mentors at program events and everyone is inspired by his creativity and original songwriting, which has become a powerful outlet for Justin to express his thoughts to the world.
 The Network thanks Justin for sharing his original song, Keep on Going, with our 2014 Ripple of Hope Award winners.

 2013 – Ashley Gilmore